-51. Research at Canadian University Dubai
+50. Research at Canadian University Dubai

-Canadian University Dubai is a research-focused institution, with a broad portfolio of academic expertise.
-Across our Faculties and Departments - Management, Communication, Environmental Health Sciences, Electrical Engineering, Computer Engineering and Computational Sciences, Architecture and Interior Design - the University has made a significant contribution to the wider research community.
+Canadian University Dubai is a research-focused institution with a broad portfolio of academic expertise.
+Across our Faculties and Departments - Management, Communication, Environmental Health Sciences, Electrical Engineering, Computer Engineering and Computational Sciences, Architecture and Interior Design - the University contributed significantly to the wider research community.
+The Research Hub at CUD was established to build a worldwide international research collaboration to enrich the university studies with the sustainable development goals and the wellbeing and engagement with the local, regional, and international societies as part of the University's social responsibility.
+The Hub remains open for international calls for multidisciplinary research collaboration.